 We want to be an essential part of kids’ lives as we believe that children are an important agent of change in our communities.
 Giving them a solid education, as well as sharing our values with them can spark a change that can affect generations to come.
 Every school that we have started up to this point has been connected with a new church plant.
 Our schools currently go from pre-school to eighth grade.
 Our prayer is that soon we can open a high school and with that the process will be complete.
 We will be able to form lives from pre-school, elementary, middle, and high school offering high quality education focused on Christian values.
 We have already seen examples of children who have gone through our schools and now as young adults are serving the Lord and reaching out to their communities.

 The IAM work in Peru captures the culture and climate of two extremes in this South American country.
-From the southern desert region of Tacna to the mountains of Cusco, the work of IAM is growing in Peru.
+From the southern desert region of Tacna to the mountains of Cusco, the work of IAM is diverse and growing in Peru.

 ICI Samborondon is located in the town of Samborondon, a small community marked by its agricultural industry and its position as the capital of the county of Samborondon.
 The church was founded in 1993 by missionaries from our movement in Chile.
 Since then, they have grown in number and maturity, creating disciples of Christ to extend His kingdom in and out of the community.
 The church now has its own building which was started in 2016 and completed in 2017, allowing the church to grow because of the respite from the heat of Ecuador.
 The church body continues to grow as they reach out focusing on young families through home groups, marriage seminars, and many different children activities.
 The Sentinel school is also a ministry of this church.